-- All caseworkers and supervisors must have access to a telephony solution that provides the ability to make and receive local and long distance phone calls.
-This may be achieved via a third party VOIP solution (recommend US based solutions), traditional telephony provider, or a combination of both. - VOIP solutions should be monitored and controlled.
-The RSC should established usage restrictions based on the potential to cause damage if used maliciously - ➤ If RSC decide to procure a cloud based VOIP solution.
+(recommend US based solutions), traditional telephony provider, or a combination of both.

+- ➤ VOIP solutions should be monitored and controlled.
+The RSC should establish usage restrictions based on the potential to cause damage if used maliciously. - ➤ If RSC decide to procure a cloud based VOIP solution.
 The RSC is responsible to make sure they are choosing FedRAMP certified solution.